felipesere/fern/README.md

 Now, you could write a `Makefile` that orchestrates across all the apps, launching `cargo`,`pip`, and `elm` in just the right folders.
-The thing I found annoyoing, is that one `Makefile` rules them all.
+The thing I found annoying, is that one `Makefile` rules them all.
+That `Makefile` mixes and matches concerns across many languages and build tools _and_ it needs to get clever with folders doing things like `cd ui && npm install`.

 `fern` is a little different - and orders of magnitude _less_ powerful than make - but also simpler.
 `fern` can find `fern.yaml` files spread throughout your code base.